lmc-eu/spirit-design-system/packages/web/README.md

 ## Usage

-### CSS
+### Quick Start with CSS

+The pre-built Spirit CSS is a great choice for small one-off projects, prototypes and documentations.

-Link the full, prefixed and minimised CSS with default Spirit branding in your HTML template:
+Link the full, vendor-prefixed and minimised CSS with default Spirit branding in your HTML template:

 ```html
 <link rel="stylesheet" href="node_modules/@lmc-eu/spirit-web/css/components.min.css" />
 ```

-### Sass
+### Advanced Implementation in Product with Sass

 Import just the components you need in your Sass stylesheet: